 I am the author of Transpacific Femininities: the Making of the Modern Filipina, a book that uses Philippine print culture to argue that the early to mid-twentieth century period was dominated by a fascination with transpacific Asian women—figures who were connected to both nationalist movements in Asia and the global women’s suffrage movement.
 While Transpacific Femininities centers on Filipina and Filipino literature and culture, ultimately, the book tracks geopolitical transitions and presents a new way of thinking about constructions of a feminized Asia.
 I am currently working on two book projects: a history and study of the development of high fashion in Manila from the 1940s to the present (funded by a five-year Insight Grant from Canada’s Social Sciences and Humanities Research Council), and an analysis of the importance of the regional to Asian American literature.
 You can see an example of this work on my writing and developing projects pages.

-In my courses at the University of Toronto, my students and I work together to complicate the geographic, chronological, and disciplinary parameters that shape the study of gender, sexuality, and the global in twentieth and twenty-first century American, Asian North American, ethnic American, and Philippine literature and culture.
-Most recently, I’ve taught the large first-year lecture course, Literature for Our Time, for the Department of English.
+I’m an Associate Professor of English at Columbia University.
+In my courses, my students and I work together to complicate the geographic, chronological, and disciplinary parameters that shape the study of gender, sexuality, and the global in twentieth and twenty-first century American, Asian North American, ethnic American, and Philippine literature and culture.
+I’ve also taught at the University of Toronto and Indiana University.
+At U of T, I led the large first-year lecture course, Literature for Our Time, for the Department of English.
 With over 400 students and the support of 12 graduate teaching assistants, we consider how the study of literature—as a collective and community-building endeavor—can engage a global and transnational world.